 36.3.21.3 Adjacent channel rejection

-Adjacent channel rejection for W MHz (where W is 20, 40, 80, 160, or 320) shall be measured by setting the desired signal’s strength 3 dB above the rate-dependent sensitivity specified in Table (Receiver minimum input level sensitivity) and raising the power of the interfering signal of W MHz bandwidth until 10% PER is caused for a PSDU length of 2048 octets for BPSK modulation with DCM or 4096 octets for all other modulations.
+Adjacent channel rejection for W MHz (where W is 20, 40, 80, 160, or 320) shall be measured by setting the desired signal’s strength 3 dB above the rate-dependent sensitivity specified in Table 38-xx1 (Receiver minimum input level sensitivity) and raising the power of the interfering signal of W MHz bandwidth until 10% PER is caused for a PSDU length of 2048 octets for BPSK modulation with DCM or 4096 octets for all other modulations.
 The difference in power between the signals in the interfering channel and the desired channel is the corresponding adjacent channel rejection.
 The center frequency of the adjacent channel shall be placed W MHz away from the center frequency of the desired signal.

-The interfering signal in the adjacent channel shall be a signal compliant with the PHY, unsynchronized with the signal in the channel under test, and shall have a minimum duty cycle of 50%.
-The corresponding rejection shall be no less than specified in Table 38-(Minimum required adjacent and nonadjacent channel rejection levels).
+The interfering signal in the adjacent channel shall be a signal compliant with the UHR PHY, unsynchronized with the signal in the channel under test, and shall have a minimum duty cycle of 50%.
+The corresponding rejection shall be no less than specified in Table 38-xx3(Minimum required adjacent and nonadjacent channel rejection levels).